Luigi Sartor: Early years

 Born in Treviso, Sartor's Serie A career got off to an inauspicious start, as he scored an own goal past goalkeeper Angelo Peruzzi on his debut (and only game) for Juventus, in a 0–2 defeat at ACF Fiorentina on 6 December 1992.

-After appearing regularly at Vicenza Calcio, where he played mainly as a central defender, alongside Joachim Björklund, a 2nd place in the league followed in 1997–98 at Inter Milan, with whom he signed a four-year contract, and won the UEFA Cup.
+After appearing regularly at Vicenza Calcio, where he played mainly as a central defender, alongside Joachim Björklund, a second place in the league followed in 1997–98 at Inter Milan, with whom he signed a four-year contract, and won the UEFA Cup.
 Previously, in April 1997, he had agreed to sign for Parma AC, but eventually joined that club in the 1998 summer, adding another UEFA Cup triumph in 1998–99.

 Roma

-Sartor joined A.S.
-Roma in 2002 in a four-year contract, with Sebastiano Siviglia going in the opposite direction.
+Sartor joined AS Roma in 2002 in a four-year contract, with Sebastiano Siviglia going in the opposite direction.
 The deal was almost a pure player exchange, with both players being tagged at about €9 million. but failed to become a team regular, with just 12 appearances in 2002–03, being behind in pecking order to Aldair, Cafú, Vincent Candela, Christian Panucci, Walter Samuel and Jonathan Zebina, and starting four matches in the place of Cafú or accompanying the Brazilian as he moved up front to the midfielder position.

-Sartor was also consecutively loaned during his contract, to A.C.
-Ancona in the second half of the following campaign, and Genoa C.F.C. in 2004–05, after only seven appearances for the capital team.
+Sartor was also consecutively loaned during his contract, to AC Ancona in the second half of the following campaign, and Genoa CFC in 2004–05, after only seven appearances for the capital team.